Livedenkule/Master-Thesis-2025/README.md

 # Master-Thesis-2025
-All code and datasets for our Master Thesis
+All code and main dataset for our Master Thesis
 - File called z_score_code contain code to get the z-score estimates, error correlation for the 42 studies, and calculation of error variance, and bootstrap of variance difference
 - File called wickedness contain contains code to get the 2 x 2 contingency table, chi sqaure calculation, Cohens kappa calculation and Phi coefficient calculation
 - File called wickedness_correlation contain code that calculates the error correlation between GPT-4 and the human crowd for the 10 wicked problems identified in the 2 x 2 contingency table